COVID-19 pandemic in Turkey: Child welfare and education

-On 12 March 2020, the Ministry of National Education announced that except for schools catering to students with special needs, all schools would close starting on 16 March.
-Given the intense learning needs of students with disabilities, the Ministry of National Education announced that elementary-, middle- and high-school students with special needs would continue to attend school in person in fixed small groups, with adults rotating into the class, so as to facilitate contact tracing.
-The Ministry of National Education subsequently announced that teachers and staff in schools for students with special needs are able to opt out of in-person teaching if they or their families had a health risk.
+On 12 March 2020, the Ministry of National Education announced that except for schools catering to students with disabilities, all schools would close starting on 16 March.
+Given the intense learning needs of students with disabilities, the Ministry of National Education announced that elementary-, middle- and high-school students with disabilities would continue to attend school in person in fixed small groups, with adults rotating into the class, so as to facilitate contact tracing.
+The Ministry of National Education subsequently announced that teachers and staff in schools for students with disabilities are able to opt out of in-person teaching if they or their families had a health risk.

 On 17 March, Minister Selçuk said that a subset of teachers were focusing on content generation for the national online platform on TRT EBA TV, which became functional on 23 March, with the rest of the teachers matched to students to provide individual assessment, coaching, and tutoring from 23 March to the end of the semester.

-After the Ministry of National Education announced the closure of all schools (except those catering to students with special needs) on 12 March, the government acknowledged the impact of the closure of schools on the welfare of children.
+After the Ministry of National Education announced the closure of all schools (except those catering to students with disabilities) on 12 March, the government acknowledged the impact of the closure of schools on the welfare of children.
 Noting that children with preexisting mental-health issues or who live in non-supportive home environments were likely to suffer from being out of school, the government announced emergency measures, including fund increases for foster children, expansion of the nutrition assistance program, direct payments to families, and a national moratorium on evictions.
 To alleviate students' social isolation, Selçuk piloted a project on 27 March, where the Ministry of National Education started paying schools to offer small group activities for students on Mondays and Fridays, with deep cleaning sessions in between.